You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 1. Setting Up the Cooking Oil ATM

-The cooking oil ATM is designed in various sizes from 20 litres to 200 litres and the set up depends on the size of the machine.
-For a 20 litre ATM machine, which is for smaller needs, one just places a 20-litre jerrycan inside the machine compartment and inserts the pipe int the oil.
+The cooking oil ATM ranges from 20 liters to 200 liters .The set up process depends on the machine’s size.
+For instance, a 20 litre ATM machine is for smaller needs.
+The shop owner places a 20-liter jerrycan inside the machine compartment.
+Then inserts the dispensing pipe into the oil.

 How cooking oil ATM works